Cyclic code

 Polynomial-style encoder for [7, 4] Cyclic Code over GF(2)

-Transforms p into an element of the associated code of self.
+Transform \(p\) into an element of the associated code of self.

 INPUT:

-• p – A polynomial from self message space
+• p – a polynomial from self message space

-• A codeword in associated code of self
+OUTPUT: a codeword in associated code of self

 EXAMPLES: